• Skip to primary navigation

 In the context of durability, the Nike Free Metcon 4 and Nike Free Metcon 5 should both last you a while if you’re primarily using them for gym workouts.

-For example, the NFM4 and NFM5 should last you at minimum 8 months if you’re limiting their use for indoor training.
-My Free Metcon 4s are still going strong after a year and I’m hoping my 5s deliver a similar durability.
+For example, the NFM4 and NFM5 should last you a minimum of 8 months if you’re limiting their use for indoor training.
+My Free Metcon 4s are still going strong after a year, and I hope my 5s will deliver similar durability.

 Nike Free Metcon 4 Vs Nike Free Metcon 5 Review